Explore Upcoming Workshops Near You and Ignite Your Passion for Innovation. Reserve a Seat today!

 3. Coding camps and classes: There are many coding camps and classes, such as Scratch Ninja, CodeMonkey, Minecraft Redstone Engineering, etc.

-4. Books: HTML and CSS: Design and Build Websites by Jon Duckett and Head First HTML and CSS by Elisabeth Robson and Eric Freeman can provide a comprehensive introduction to HTML and CSS for children.
+4. Books: HTML and CSS: Design and Build Websites by Jon Duckett and Head First HTML and CSS by Elisabeth Robson and Eric Freeman can give a child an all-round introduction to HTML and CSS.

 Benefits of learning HTML and CSS

-• Provides opportunities for entrepreneurship and career growth
+• Open doors to entrepreneurship and career opportunities

 FAQ